Asynchronous Programming

 // → Got 15

-This is how you could create a promise-based interface for the readTextFile function:
+For example, this is how you could create a promise-based interface for the readTextFile function:

 function textFile(filename) {